 - Winding up a business can be costly and slow

 Deciding between a sole trader vs company is dependent on many factors.
 Given that each individual’s situation is different and your goals can vary, it pays to consider what is important to you and the nature of your business.
 This should help you formulate a decision between deciding on either a sole trader vs company.

 Engaging in an accountant to decide between a sole trader vs company can help you figure out what your exact needs are and which business structure may be best to help you achieve these goals.

-Box Advisory Services has over ten years’ worth of experience in assisting small business owners in establishing or re-structure their business structure.
+Box Advisory Services has over 30 years’ combined experience in assisting small business owners and contractors in establishing or re-structure their business structure.
 To find out how we can help you, book a free consultation with us to assess your situation.